kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 Select the correct statement regarding *action potentials*:

 	A. The size and shape of the action potential becomes smaller as it spreads across the membrane
-	B. The size and shape of action potentials are the same from one excitable tissue to another - F
+	B. The size and shape of action potentials are the same from one excitable tissue to another
 	C. The accumulation of positive charges due to Na+ influx promotes further depolarisation of the cell membrane
 	D. Repolarisation after an action potential is due to inactivation of the postassium channels
 	E. Tetrodotoxin (TTX) is a specific blocker of the potassium channel